vnkt2005/ansible/setup/Ansible Controller Machine Setup.md

     end
    ```
-5. After saving the vagrantfile, validate the syntax with the following command
+5. After saving the vagrantfile, validate the syntax with the following command.
+Alternatively you can use "http://codebeautify.org/ruby-formatter-beautifier/".
 6. ```sh
    vagrant validate
    ```